Outdoor Experiences

 HALF MOON BAY, HEYSHAM

-A beautiful sandy beach surrounded by grassy dunes and rocks, this is one of the most beautiful places to hike, sit down with a picnic and enjoy the serenity that the beach brings.
-There are no dog restrictions on this beach, so is the perfect place to venture with your pooch.
+With a beautiful sandy beach surrounded by grassy dunes and rocks, this is one of the most beautiful places on the Lancashire coast to hike, sit down with a picnic and enjoy the serenity that the beach brings.
+There

 MORECAMBE BAY

-the water, then Morecambe Bay is a wonderful adventure playground for those of you looking for a challenging sailing experience.
+And if you prefer to be on the water, then Morecambe Bay is a wonderful adventure playground for those of you looking for a challenging sailing experience.
 Book a Fun Sail with Bay Sea School if you want to see what it’s like and escape for a few hours to catch the wind in the sails either in a dinghy, or on a windsurfer.

 ARNSIDE AND SILVERDALE